sabban/aws/aws-cheat-sheet.md

   * MySQL Multi-AZ deployments for high availability and read replicas for horizontal scaling
   * PostgreSQL Multi-AZ deployment for high availability and read replicas for horizontal scaling.
-  * Aurora Each instance is a multi-AZ cluster (up to 15 read replicas to increase performance or multi-AZ for high availabily)
+  * Aurora Each instance is a multi-AZ cluster (up to 15 read replicas to increase performance or multi-AZ for high availabily) aurora has storage auto scaling snapshot saved in S3 two types of replicas:
+    	* replicas with same underlying storage with low impact on master, enables failover without dataloss
+	* readreplicas
   * MariaDB has support for Multi-AZ deployment and read replicas.
   * Oracle
   * Microsoft SQL Server
 Two mechanisms for backing up.
   * automated backups (RDS feature which create a storage volume snapshots of DB instance 1 retention day by default up to 35)
   * manual snapshots
+Limitations:
+  * mssql not able to scale storage
 * DynamoDB No SQL
   * fully managed database
   * both document and key-value data